Briefer

 To figure out what we now believe about a button’s true conversion rate, we first need to model what we believed before the test.
 This means we need a mathematical tool that can express that belief.

-In the Bayesian approach, we begin with a belief.
-A belief is a sense of which outcomes are more or less plausible before we see any data.
-What do we already know about our site's conversion rates?
+What do we already know about our site’s conversion rates?
 Are they usually around 5%?
 Closer to 10%?
 How likely is it that a new feature converts higher than 6%?

-We know each visitor either converts or doesn't—success or failure, yes or no. When we run an experiment with a fixed number of visitors and record how many convert, we're counting the number of successes across a series of independent trials.
-That's precisely the kind of process the binomial distribution is meant to describe: it tells us the probability of observing a certain number of conversions, given a fixed number of trials and a known conversion rate.
+We know each visitor either converts or doesn’t (success or failure, yes or no).
+When we run an experiment with a fixed number of visitors and record how many convert, we’re counting the number of successes across a series of independent trials.
+That’s precisely the kind of process the binomial distribution is meant to describe: it tells us the probability of observing a certain number of conversions, given a fixed number of trials and a known conversion rate.

-Even better, it works naturally with the binomial distribution.
+The beta works naturally with the binomial distribution.
 When we update a Beta prior with binomial data, we get a Beta posterior.
 This property, called conjugacy, makes the updating process mathematically seamless.
 Our beliefs can change but the form of our model stays the same.

 Say your experience as a product manager tells you that most new features tend to "convert" at around 10% of users.
 Rather than discarding that knowledge, Bayesian inference lets you incorporate it directly into your model by shaping your prior distribution to reflect it.